 After lunch, we continue our adventure by driving over one of the most beautiful mountain highways in America, the “Million Dollar Highway”.
 You will love the stunning views that are offered and become very aware of the scary drop-offs located near the road.
 This highway is always in the top ten roads to see in the USA.
 Some call this part of Colorado “little Switzerland” as there are a number of 14,000-foot mountains in the area that offer some of the best mountain scenery in all of Colorado.

 We stop in Ouray, a quaint old mining town, for ice cream.
 We then begin our drive to Moab, Utah, and check into our hotel in the late afternoon.
 The hotel is next to restaurants.
 Dinner is on your own.

 Day Seven: Moab, Arches National Park, and Dead Horse Point

 Later, we drive to Dead Horse Point State Park for a spectacular overlook of the Colorado River, one of our favorite places to visit in the whole Southwest.
 From there, we tour the “Island in the Sky” section of Canyonlands National Park.
 Then, return to Moab in the late afternoon.

-*On dates prior to May 15 or after Oct 15 day 2 and 3 may be adjusted as the North Rim is closed between Oct 15 and May 15 of each year.
+*On dates falling between Dec 1 and May 15 day 2 and 3 may be adjusted as the North Rim is closed between Dec 1 and May 15 of each year.
 On tours that travel during this time, Day 2 will travel to Page AZ for all of our activities in the Page area (Antelope Canyon, Float Trip, etc.).
 Day 3 we will travel south to Visit the South Rim of the Grand Canyon overnight in Tusayan and then be back on schedule traveling to Monument Valley on Day 4.

 In the spring (prior to May 5, the train ride on Day 6 will travel to Cascade Canyon instead of Silverton due to track closures for the winter season